altogic/altogic-js/README.md

 ### Realtime

-The realtime module of Altogic client library allows realtime publish and subscribe (pub/sub) messaging through websockets.
+The realtime module of Altogic client library allows realtime publish and subscribe (pub/sub) messaging through WebSockets.
 Realtime makes it possible to open a two-way interactive communication session between the user's device (e.g., browser, smartphone) and a server.
 With realtime, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.

 ```js
 //Join to a channel